Rajudas94/Rajudas94/README.md

-About Me:
-Hello, Raju Das here.
-Interested in upskilling my knowledge in the field of software and backend development.
-My current tech stack is : C++, Object Oriented Programming(OOP), Linux, Databases, MySQL, Data Structurs and Algorithms, Git and Github, Cloud, AWS, SDLC(Software Development Life Cycle), Python , Django & .....still learning.
-Looking forward to work with developers by contributing on their projects and solve the problem.
-You can ping me on rajud878@gmail.
+Hello, this is Raju Das.
+I'm looking to expand my knowledge of software and backend development.
+C++, Object Oriented Programming (OOP), Linux, Databases, MySQL, Data Structures and Algorithms, Git and Github, Cloud, AWS, SDLC (Software Development Life Cycle), Python, Django, and.....
+I'm excited to collaborate with developers on their projects and solve the problem.
+You can reach me at rajud878@gmail.com.